LamininSolutions/mfsql-connector/source/procedures/spMFAddCommentForObjects.rst

   @MFTableName nvarchar(250)
     - Valid Class TableName as a string
     - Pass the class table name, e.g.: 'MFCustomer'
+  @RetainDeletions bit
+    - Default = No
+    - Set explicity to 1 if the class table should retain deletions
+  @IsDocumentCollection
+    - Default = No
+    - Set explicitly to 1 if the class table refers to a document collection class table
   @Process\_id int
     process id of the object(s) to add the comment to
   @Comment nvarchar(1000)
     the text of the bulk comment

   @Debug smallint (optional)
     - Default = 0
     - 1 = Standard Debug Mode